TMS treatment for Borderline Personality Disorder (BPD)

 Transcranial Magnetic Stimulation (TMS) is an innovative approach to treating BPD.
+Research shows that TMS for BPD can help improve emotional regulation and reduce impulsivity.

 Borderline personality disorder – often known as BPD – can affect your mood and you may display risky behaviours.
 Research suggests that around 1.7% of the UK population are diagnosed with BPD – although this doesn’t sound like a high percentage, it equates to over 1 million people!